SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.13.md

 ### DMS core functionality

-#### SLSNMPAgent will now also use the SNMP++ library to forward SNMPv2 traps and inform mes­sages \[ID_27590\]
+#### SLSNMPAgent will now also use the SNMP++ library to forward SNMPv2 traps and inform messages \[ID_27590\]

 From now on, SLSNMPAgent will also use the SNMP++ library to forward SNMPv2 traps and inform messages.
 This means that it will now use the same library to send SNMPv1 traps, SNMPv2 traps and inform messages and SNMPv3 traps and inform messages.

 > [!NOTE]
+>
-> - Due to limitations of the SNMP++ library, the inform message resend time cannot be set to a value less than 10ms.
+> - Because of limitations of the SNMP++ library, the inform message resend time cannot be set to a value less than 10ms.
 If you set it to a value less than 10ms, the default setting will be used instead (i.e. 30 ms).
 > - From now on, all SNMPv2 traps and inform messages will by default include the “1.3.6.1.2.1.1.3.0” (sysUpTime) and “1.3.6.1.6.3.1.1.4.1.0” (snmpTrapOID) bindings.

 #### All client-server communication will now be encrypted by default \[ID_27747\]